Dominic-wells/N-mappy/README.md

 - Drag these parts down to the drop zone in the correct order to form a valid Nmap command.
 - Click "Submit" to see if your command is correct.
 If it is, you'll receive an explanation of the command and a new set of command parts.
 If it's not, you'll see the correct command and its explanation.
 - You can click "Toggle Music" to turn the background music on or off.
-- you can click "Pause" to pause the backlground video.
+- You can click "Pause" to pause the backlground video.

 ## Technologies Used